Bol Processor ‘BP3’ and its PHP interface

 👉 Capturing and interpreting incoming MIDI messages is a work in progress.
 Importing MusicXML scores is fully functional.

-👉 MIDI files are instantly audible thanks to the built-in MIDIjs player, whereas Csound scores are used to create sound files that are sent to a standard HTML5 audio player.
+👉 MIDI files are instantly audible thanks to a built-in MIDI player, whereas Csound scores are used to create sound files that are sent to a standard HTML5 audio player.

 This page provides an overview of interactions with the Bol Processor console.
 The objective is to verify its operation in any environment.
 Musical examples are of low artistic value as their purpose is to be a comprehensive demonstration of technical aspects.